pzrq/naosoccer_pos_action/README.md

 # nao_pos

-This repository hosts two ROS2 packages for NAOv6 that allows to play gestures.
+This repository hosts two ROS2 packages for NAOv6 that allows to play gestures and it is part of the [Open Access NAO](https://github.com/antbono/OAN) framework.

 This project is a fork of [naosoccer_pos_action](https://github.com/ijnek/naosoccer_pos_action).

 The main new features are two:

 - Implementing the request to play a movement as a **ROS2 action**.
 This gives much more control on the execution and more flexibility.